llpeterson/direct/ethernet.md

 host.
 Ethernet became deeply entrenched for these reasons, and any switch-based approach that aspired to displace it required additional investment in infrastructure (the switches), on top of the cost of each adaptor.
-As we will see in the next chapter, a switch-based technology did eventually succeed in replacing multi-access Ethernet: switched Ethernet.
-Retaining the simplicity of administration (and familiarity) was a key reason for this success.
+A switch-based technology did eventually succeed in replacing multi-access Ethernet, but retaining the simplicity of administration was a key reason for switched Ethernet's success.